esarks/SkylerThomas2/02_chapter-01-my-swamp-secular.md

 And you see something you haven't seen in a long time: light.
 Just a glimmer.
 Just a hint.
 Filtering through the canopy.
 Weak, maybe.
 But real.

+It's not much.
+Not the blinding sunrise.
+Not the dramatic breakthrough.
+Just... a sliver.
+A crack in the darkness.
+Proof that somewhere beyond this place, light exists.

 You can't see the source yet.
 You can't see the full picture.
 You can't see the path out.

 But you can see that the swamp isn't all there is.
 There's something beyond it.
 Above it.
 Outside it.

+*Take a breath.*

+For so long, you believed the swamp was your permanent address.
+That this stuck place, this numb place, this drowning place—this was it.
+This was all there was.

+The light proves otherwise.

+It doesn't fix anything.
+Not yet.
+The muck is still thick.
+The water is still dark.
+You're still sinking.

+But the light changes the narrative.

+Before: This is all there is.
+I'm stuck forever.
+There's no way out.

+Now: There's something beyond this.
+Light exists.
+Maybe—just maybe—there's a way.

 And in that moment—that brief, fragile, barely-there moment—hope flickers.